mitexleo/fediroma/docs/docs/configuration/i2p.md

 ### Using Fedproxy

-Fedproxy passes through clearnet requests direct to where they are going.
+Fedproxy passes through Clearnet requests direct to where they are going.
 It doesn't force anything over Tor.

 To use [fedproxy](https://github.com/majestrate/fedproxy) you'll need to install Golang.
 ```
 apt install golang
 ```
-Use a different user than akkoma or root.
-Run the following to add the Gopath to your ~/.bashrc.
+Use a different user than Akkoma or root.
+Run the following to add the GOPATH to your ~/.bashrc.
 ```
 echo "export GOPATH=/home/ren/.go" >> ~/.bashrc
 ```